Wikimedia censorship in mainland China: After 2019: Wikipedia blocked in all languages

 Since April 23, 2019, the entire Wikipedia site (*.wikipedia.org) has been completely blocked in mainland China, and its home page and all language versions cannot be accessed commonly.
 The blocking method is DNS pollution, among which the Chinese, Japanese, and Uyghur Wikipedia also have HTTP connection reset and SNI blocking.
 On the next day, the entire Wikipedia site was blocked by SNI blocking mode based on being contaminated by DNS the previous day.
 On May 14, the Wikimedia Foundation confirmed that the Chinese government had blocked all Wikipedia sites since April.
 On May 17, the Wikimedia Foundation issued a statement urging the Chinese government to unblock Wikipedia.

-On May 8, 2019, other major Wikimedia projects (such as Wikimedia Commons, meta-wiki, Wiktionary, etc.) were temporarily inaccessible due to DNS contamination, which lasted until the early morning of May 10 before returning to normal.
+On May 8, 2019, other major Wikimedia projects (such as Wikimedia Commons, meta-wiki, Wiktionary, etc.) were temporarily inaccessible due to DNS contamination.
 Since June 10, 2019, the mobile version of Wiki Commons has been blocked, and the DNS parsing query found that the parsing result was abnormal.
 After verification, it was contaminated by DNS, and the desktop version of Wiki Commons had not been blocked for the time being (it was later blocked in December of the same year).

 Since July 2019, the English version of Wikinews and the Chinese version of Wikiquote have been blocked.
 After verification, the English Wikinews were contaminated by DNS, while DNS tainted the Chinese Wikiquote and the SNI-based HTTPS connection reset.
-In October, the mobile version of the Chinese Wikiquote was also blocked.
 Since November 2019, the mobile version of the Chinese Wiki Academy has been blocked.
 The DNS parsing query found that the parsing result was abnormal.
 Since December 2019, the IPv4 address (198.35.26.96) of the San Francisco-based Wikimedia Foundation server has been blocked, which makes other parts of the Wikimedia Foundation's projects (such as Japanese Wikinews) inaccessible in mainland China.